nicefirework/Raicoin-demo/README.md

 # Raicoin-demo
 Demonstration of Javascript Request to Raicoin public RPC wallet API

-Code is minimal and selft explanatory.
+Code is minimal and self explanatory.
 See official RAICoin documentation for more info:

 https://github.com/raicoincommunity/Raicoin/wiki/Wallet-RPC